 In addition, Teachable offers a native iOS app which helps further improve the course delivery experience for users on mobile.
 Kajabi at this point doesn’t have a mobile app but they're going to launch one later this year.

-Overall, Kajabi does a better job at course delivery than Teachable.
+Overall, Kajabi does a much better job at course delivery than Teachable and for that matter, any other online course platform.
 It gives you a lot of control and flexibility in terms of course area design and helps deliver a premium learning experience to your students.

 Both Teachable and Kajabi allow you to add a native comments area to your lessons.
 The comments area sits nicely below the content in a lesson and your students can ask questions or seek feedback by leaving a comment.